jgkramer/jgkramer.github.io/_drafts/2022-10-28-My-Electricity-Usage.md

 evening the air conditioning does not need to run all night, or even in the early part of the daytime).

 Finally, note the ~0.5 kWh per 15 minutes jump at 6am.
 This corresponds to the pool filter turning on in the morning (validated by some quick internet research that the power usage of pool filters is around 2 kW).
 This jump is there in August, but it is buried under A/C variability.

 ![May Usage](/assets/images/post2_usage_May.png)

 ## Aggregate Usage and Cost of Plans

+With this intuition,

 <table>
     <col> <colgroup span="3"></colgroup> <colgroup span ="1"></colgroup>